How to Do a Glute Bridge With Proper Form

 This formation is much different from the standard butt bridge where your feet stay on the floor and knees are bent while you lift your glutes.

-Elevating your feet and keeping your legs straight extends your body fully and moves away the base of support farther.
+Elevating your feet and keeping your legs straight extends your body fully and moves away from the base of support farther.
 This results in your core and glutes to engage more to provide more force to lift your lower body up and maintain the form.

 How to Do a Glute Bridge